masc-ucsc/docs/docs/pyrope/06-functions.md

 all the variables are tuples of size one too, the following rules apply to any lambda call:

-* If the caller uses "named arguments", pick the all the modules that has an exact match in the named tuple and the types are compatible[^2].
+* If the caller uses "named arguments", pick all the modules that have an exact match in the named tuple and the types are compatible[^2].
 If the module used output has a known type (no output use is a known type too), the output type is used in the match.
-If no `lambda` match found, apply the "unnamed arguments" rule.
+If no `lambda` match is found, apply the "unnamed arguments" rule.

-* If the caller uses "unnamed arguments" (or no match in "named arguments"), look for all the modules that has the same number of arguments and where each argument type is compatible[^2] and at least one of the input/outputs in the lambda definition is typed.
+* If the caller uses "unnamed arguments" (or no match in "named arguments"), look for all the modules that have the same number of arguments and where each argument type is compatible[^2] and at least one of the input/outputs in the lambda definition is typed.
 If the module used output has a known type (no output use is a known type too), the output type is used in the match.
-If no lambda is found, then look for a module where none of the inputs/outputs have type constrains constrains (untyped inputs/outputs).
+If no lambda is found, then look for a module where none of the inputs/outputs have type constraints (untyped inputs/outputs).

 * If the list is empty, generate a compile error (no possible lambda to call).

-* Once a list of ordered modules are found, evaluate the `COND`. `COND` can include inputs, self, and outputs.
+* Once a list of ordered modules is found, evaluate the `COND`. `COND` can include inputs, self, and outputs.
 If a `COND` is comptime true (no `COND` is the same as `true`), stop selecting additional modules.
-If `COND` is comptime `false` remove from list and continue.
-All the selected modules will be executed, but the output will be selected based in priority order based on the `COND` result.
+If `COND` is comptime `false` remove from the list and continue.
+All the selected modules will be executed, but the output will be selected based on priority order based on the `COND` result.